 11.11.2.4 Key confirmation with FILS authentication

 Key confirmation for FILS Authentication is an Association Request followed by an Association Response.
-The Association Request and Association Response shall be protected using the KEK2 according to 11.11.2.6 (Encrypt and authenticate operation for FILS association frames) and 11.11.2.7 (Decrypt and verify operation for FILS association frames).
+The Association Request and Association Response shall be protected using the key KEK.

-Upon the completion of key establishment (11.11.2.2) and key derivation (11.11.2.3) the STA shall construct an 802.11 Association Request frame indicating its selected ciphersuite and the FILS AKM, and the FILS Key Confirmation element.
-The content of the Key Auth field of the Key Confirmation element depends on the type of FILS authentication.

-The AP transfers any necessary KDEs to the STA in the Association Response frame.
-The AP may include one or more KDEs using the FILS KDE container.
-The format and the rules for transferring the KDE shall follow 11.6.2 (EAPOL Key Frames).
+11.11.2.4.1 Association Request for FILS key confirmation

+The STA constructs an 802.11 Association Request frame for FILS Authentication per section 8.3.3.5 (Association Request frame format).
+Hash functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.27.3 (AKM suites)).

-For FILS shared key authentication, the Key Auth field of the Key Confirmation element of the Association Request shall be:
+For FILS shared key authentication, the Key Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:

-Key-Auth = HMAC-SHA256(KCK2, NSTA | NAP | STA-MAC | AP-BSSID).
+Key-Auth = HMAC-Hash(KCK, NSTA | NAP | STA-MAC | AP-BSSID).

-For FILS public key authentication, the Key Auth field of the Key Confirmation element in the Association Request shall contain a digital signature using the STA's private key, the specific construction of the digital signature depends on the crypto-system of the public/private key pair:
+For FILS public key authentication, the Key Auth field of the Key Confirmation element is a digital signature, using the STA's long-term private key on a concatenation of the STA’s public key gSTA, the AP’s public key gAP, the STA’s nonce, the AP’s nonce, the STA’s MAC address, and the AP’s BSSID, in that order:

-Key-Auth = Sig-STA(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID).
+Key-Auth = SigSTA[Hash(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID)].

-Where Sig-STAindicates a digital signature using the STA's private key, gSTA is the octet-string representation of the STA's public Diffie-Hellman value, gAP is the octet-string representation of the AP's public Diffie-Hellman value, NSTA is the nonce selected by the STA, and NAP is the nonce selected by the AP.
+Where SigSTA[] indicates a digital signature using the STA's long-term private key and using the negotiated hash function.

-The 802.11 Association Request frame shall be secured as follows:
+The 802.11 Association Request frame shall be secured with KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD scheme).
+The AEAD algorithm takes AAD that is authenticated but not encrypted.
+The AAD for the 802.11 Association request is constructed by concatenating the following data together in order:

-The input key shall be the KEK2

-The input plaintext shall be the contents of the Association Request frame that follow the FILS Session element

-The input AAD shall be:

 The STA MAC

 The AP BSSID